shahanakattil/ai-in-a-day/03-knowledge-mining/3-semantic-query-and-return-semantic-answer.md

-# Lab 3 - Knowledge Mining with Azure Cognitive Search
+# Lab 3 - Knowledge Mining with Azure AI Search

-This lab covers Azure Cognitive Search Services, particularly [Semantic ranking](https://docs.microsoft.com/en-us/azure/search/semantic-ranking) using [semantic query](https://docs.microsoft.com/en-us/azure/search/semantic-how-to-query-request?tabs=semanticConfiguration%2Cportal#create-a-semantic-configuration) and [return a semantic answer](https://docs.microsoft.com/en-us/azure/search/semantic-answers?tabs=semanticConfiguration).
+This lab covers Azure AI Search Services, particularly [Semantic ranking](https://docs.microsoft.com/en-us/azure/search/semantic-ranking) using [semantic query](https://docs.microsoft.com/en-us/azure/search/semantic-how-to-query-request?tabs=semanticConfiguration%2Cportal#create-a-semantic-configuration) and [return a semantic answer](https://docs.microsoft.com/en-us/azure/search/semantic-answers?tabs=semanticConfiguration).

-Semantic search is a premium feature in Azure Cognitive Search that invokes a semantic ranking algorithm over a result set and returns semantic captions (and optionally semantic answers), with highlights over the most relevant terms and phrases.
+Semantic search is a premium feature in Azure AI Search that invokes a semantic ranking algorithm over a result set and returns semantic captions (and optionally semantic answers), with highlights over the most relevant terms and phrases.
 Both captions and answers are returned in query requests formulated using the "semantic" query type.

 The semantic ranking is an extension of the query execution pipeline that improves precision by reranking the top matches of an initial result set.
 In order to complete processing within the expected latency of a query operation, inputs to the semantic ranker are consolidated and reduced so that the underlying summarization and reranking steps can be completed as quickly as possible.